muratk3n/thirdwave/en/tweets/2020/week26b.md

 ---

 Movie starts a lot like *The Matrix*.
-And after *Speed* I think Reeves was a shoe-in for this.
+And after *Speed* I think Reeves was a shoe-in for that role.

 \#mnemonic